 Bob McGrew also cautioned in the YC program: "FDE is not a 'quick fix' for small teams; it requires sufficient funding to support the initial exploration phase."

-Difficulty Scaling: Each Client Requires "Tailor-Made" Solutions
+Difficult to Scale: Each Client Requires "Tailor-Made" Solutions

-High Organizational Resistance: Prone to "Stepping on Toes"
+High Organizational Resistance: Prone to "Making Enemies"

-Difficulty Measuring Value: Results Aren't "Immediate"
+Hard to Measure Value: Results Aren't "Immediate"

 But outcomes are influenced by various factors like market conditions and client cooperation.
 If expectations aren't met, it can easily lead to a crisis of trust.